Online data assimilation in distributionally robust optimization: Introduction

+\textit{Literature Review:} Optimization under uncertainty is a popular research area, and as such available methods include stochastic optimization~\cite{AS-DD-AR:14} and robust optimization~\cite{AB-LEG-AN:09}.
+Recently, data-driven distributionally robust optimization has regained popularity thanks to its out-of-sample performance guarantees, see e.g.~\cite{AC-JC:17-allerton,AC-JC:17-tac,PME-DK:17, RG-AJK:16} and references therein.
+In this setup, one defines a set of distributions or \textit{ambiguity set}, which contains the true distribution of the data-generating system with high probability.
+Then, the out-of-sample performance of the data-driven solution is obtained as the worst-case optimization over the ambiguity set.
 An attractive way of designing these sets is to consider a ball in the space of probability distributions centered at a reference or most-likely distribution constructed from the available data.
-In the space of distributions, the popular distance metric is the Prokhorov metric~\cite{EE-GI:06}, $\phi$-divergence~\cite{RJ-YG:16} and the Wasserstein distance~\cite{PME-DK:17}.
-Here, following the paper~\cite{AC-JC:17}, which proposes a distributed optimization algorithm for multi-agent settings, we use the Wasserstein distance as it leads to a tractable reformulation of DRO problems.
-However, available algorithms in~\cite{PME-DK:17} and in~\cite{AC-JC:17} do not consider the update of the data-driven solution over time, which serves as the focus of this work.
-In terms of the algorithm design, our work connects to various convex optimization methods~\cite{SB-LV:04} such as the Frank-Wolfe (FW) Algorithm (e.g., conditional gradient algorithm), the Subgradient Algorithm, and their variants, see e.g.~\cite{PW:70,CH:74,SLJ-MJ:15} and references therein.
+In the space of distributions, the popular distance metric is the Prokhorov metric, $\phi$-divergence and the Wasserstein distance~\cite{AC-JC:17-allerton,PME-DK:17}.
+Here, following the paper~\cite{AC-JC:17-allerton}, which proposes a distributed optimization algorithm for multi-agent settings, we use the Wasserstein distance as it leads to a tractable reformulation of DRO problems.
+However, available algorithms in~\cite{AC-JC:17-allerton,PME-DK:17} do not consider the update of the data-driven solution over time, which serves as the focus of this work.
+In terms of the algorithm design, our work connects to various convex optimization methods~\cite{SB-LV:04} such as the Frank-Wolfe (FW) Algorithm (e.g., conditional gradient algorithm), the Subgradient Algorithm, and their variants, see e.g.~\cite{CH:74,SLJ-MJ:15} and references therein.
 Our emphasis on the convergence of the data-driven solution obtained through a sequence of optimization problems contrasts with typical optimization algorithms developed for single (non-updated) problems.